 1- For pipes passing the vertical columns, allowable chipping is up to two(2) centimeters on the sides of the column.
 Chipping more than 2cm is not allowed.

 2- For pipes passing through the wall, install sleeves of a size larger than the pipes serving it.
-Seal annular space between sleeve and pipe using silicon sealant.
+Seal the annular space between the sleeve and the pipe with silicone sealant.

 3- Install the pipes at the designated height and location on the wall and on the floor.